 Snowmobiling Around the Mountain

-My husband and I haven’t had much time to go snowmobiling this winter—Mother Nature having been a bit temperamental lately.
+My husband and I haven’t had much time to go snowmobiling this winter—Mother Nature has been a bit temperamental lately so we’ve kept the Snowmobile covers on them and are waiting for the weather to improve.
 Four days ago it was twenty below in Bangor, the kind of cold that hurts when you breathe—and yesterday it was in the fifties, with wind gusts that felt like a tropical storm.
 My backyard is completely bare of snow, but they are already predicting more soon.

 We did get one ride in a month ago.
 I’m not comfortable riding over lakes and rivers with somewhat heavy machinery, and that’s not including myself in that weight estimate by the way, but my husband convinced me to try this sport about two years ago.
 My family is from this area; I have heard countless times, “You can drive a truck on that ice.”
 And people do, I’m not kidding, but I’ve also seen trucks that have sunken under the ice.
 I’m sure the truck drivers in question would have had some interesting conversations with their insurers or law firms regarding their truck accident and what happened… Anyway, we’re hardly brave enough to take our snowmobiles over the ice, nevermind a truck!